Wellthy/data-interviews/Engineer/Instructions.md

 # Analytics Engineer Prompt

+## Background
+At Wellthy, we use dbt to build and maintain our data transformations. dbt is a open source, command line tool that lets data teams quickly and collaboratively deploy analytics code following software engineering best practices using SQL.
+For more information about dbt you can reference the documentation [here](https://docs.getdbt.com/docs/introduction) or feel free to test it out by following their [online tutorial](https://courses.getdbt.com/collections), but please note this is not required for this interview. for the purpose of this challenge KELLY FINISH THIS HERE

 ## Preparing for your Technical Interview
 Prior to your technical interview, please review the files in the `base`, `intermediate`, and `prod` subdirectories, as well as the [Analytics Engineer Prompt Style Guide](Style_Guide.md).
 Make note of any questions you might have about the sample data model - you will have an opportunity to ask them during the interview.